 Pacific Northwest service.
-Based on information from Piers, Port of Vancouver and Prince Rupert Port Authority, approximately 45% of all goods shipped to the United States are transported via ports located in the west coast of the United States and Canada.
+Based on information from Piers, approximately 45% of all goods shipped to the United States are transported via ports located in the west coast of the United States and Canada.
 These include local discharge as well as delivery by train or trucks to their final destinations, mainly to the Midwestern United States and to the central and eastern parts of Canada.
 We hold a position within the PNW, via the Canadian gateway Vancouver, which enable us to serve the very large Canadian and U.S. Midwest markets quickly and efficiently.
-Our strategic relationships in these markets with Canadian National Railway Company ("CN"), a rail operator, have allowed us to obtain competitive rates and provide consistent, high-quality service to our customers.
-Since July 2023, we have started to charter slots from MSC to serve the Pacific Northwest, replacing our independent service line launched after the termination of the cooperation with the 2M Alliance for this service in April 2022.
-In January 2024, we launched a new independent line connecting Asia and the US through the Vancouver gateway (ZPX).
+Our strategic relationships in these markets with Canadian National Railway Company, a rail operator, have allowed us to obtain competitive rates and provide consistent, high-quality service to our customers.
+We charter slots from MSC to serve the Pacific Northwest.
+In January 2024, we launched a new independent line connecting Asia and the U.S. through the Vancouver gateway (ZPX), which is currently suspended.